deterdw/scalatags-gen/readme.md

 * Large and/or deeply nested documents may lead to memory or stack overflow errors

 ## Basic usage
-The `STBuilder` class outputs Strings which are (should be, at least) valid Scala source code.
+The `STBuilder` class outputs strings which are (should be, at least) valid Scala source code.
 It has some parameters for customising the output: what to use as "tab" for indenting (default: two spaces), which alias to use for the "tags2" part of the bundle (default: "t") and which backend to add imports for (default: "text").

 The main useful function of the class is `buildLayout`.
 This generates the source for a method which will produce the HTML corresponding to a given node.
 Importantly, it has the ability to replace the content of certain subnodes in the tree with parameters of the generated method, which allows you to build reusable layout.
 It is documented further in the source, but the best understanding will come from following the example workflow presented below.